SiemensIndustrialEdgeITA/edge-postgresql/README.md

 ## Application example
 ### Description
-The use of a database allows to create a **structured data archive** in which to save medium-long term data, and then act on the collected data for activities such as the visualization or analysis of historical data, with the aim of obtaining relevant information.
+The use of a database allows to create a **structured data archive** where to save medium-long term data, and then act on the collected data for activities such as the visualization or analysis of historical data, with the aim of obtaining relevant information.

 If designed correctly, a database can in fact allow the **structuring of heterogeneous data**, ensuring the accuracy and integrity of the information saved and facilitating the search or subsequent processing of the data itself.

 In this application example it will be shown how to use PostgreSQL to implement an effective **data collection** and how to **graph the collected data** through multiple viewing modes.

-An additional functionality described will be on how to perform **backup/restore of PostgreSQL databases** or single objects within a database (tables, procedures, functions, etc.), with the aim of using the backup files as a restore copu on different Edge Devices.
+An additional functionality described will be on how to perform **backup/restore of PostgreSQL databases** or single objects within a database (tables, procedures, functions, etc.), with the aim of using the backup files as a restore copy on different Edge Devices.
 This will help facilitating the replicability and scalability of the database related to a use case on multiple devices, depending on the different needs.

 ### Scope of the application

 The aim of this application example is to implement various functionalities:

 * Configuration of data exchange with SIMATIC S7 Connector and IE Databus apps;
-* Writing data from IE Databus with MQTT protocol in a dedicated PostgreSQL database;
+* Writing data from IE Databus with MQTT protocol into a dedicated PostgreSQL database;
-* Data retention and automated deletion of data from the PostgreSQL database;
+* Data retention and automated deletion of data from PostgreSQL database;
 * Dashboard for data visualization with Grafana;
 * Data reading from PostgreSQL database with time filter and conditional filter;
 * Dashboard for data visualization with SIMATIC Flow Creator;